Sushma-M/testdynamohr_salesvisonupdatedsource/file_map_readme.txt

  To see external updates in studio, use the refresh button in the java editor.

+src
+ Custom java classes can be added to this folder using package names.
+Files added to this folder will be copied to WEB-INF for deployment.

 src/main/resources
   log4j.properties can be edited to change logging settings.